Early Research on Poi and Parkinson’s Shows Promise for Improving Quality of Life

 Further research on poi and PD is paramount in order to better understand its effects, and how it may be beneficial for improving quality of life, one orbit at a time.

 Want to Give it a Spin?

 If you are one of the 10 million PD fighters across the globe, or are just looking for a new way to keep your mind and body fit, then it’s time to get up and spinning!
-Download our FREE poi and wellbeing guide, or start your journey with the SpinPoi Starter Pack which includes easy to follow videos on how to make poi and master your first moves.
+Why not download our FREE poi & wellbeing guide, or start your journey with our easy to follow videos on how to make poi and master your first moves.

 1. Parkinson’s outcomes project.
 Parkinson’s Foundation. https://www.parkinson.org/research/Parkinsons-Outcomes-Project

 2. Riegle van West, K., Stinear, C., & Buck, R. (2019).
 The Effects of Poi on Physical and Cognitive Function in Healthy Older Adults.
 Journal of aging and physical activity, 27(1), 44-52.

 3. Ferrusola-Pastrana, Anna.
 “Can exercise preserve motor and non-motor function in Parkinson’s?.”
 (2019).